nfdi4plants/ARC-specification/ARC specification.md

 To foster FAIRification, badges will be earned by reaching certain scores for a transparent review process.

+## Best Practices

+Additionally, it is RECOMMENDED to place the corresponding protocol (assay SOP) in text form under:

+### Directory and File Naming Conventions

+*(do we really need this?)*

+Required files defined in the ARC structure need to be named accordingly.
+Files and folders specified < > can be named freely.

+As the ARC might be used by different persons and in different workflow contexts, we recommend a concise filename without blanks and special characters.
+A good choice is to stick to small and capital letters without umlauts and similar special characters.
+Numbers, hyphen, and underscores are suitable as well.
+Modern working environments can handle blanks in filenames but might confuse automatically run scripts and thus should be avoided.
+Depending on the intended amount of people the ARC is shared with, certain information might prove useful to provide a fast overview in human readable form in the filename, e.g. by providing abbreviations of the project, sub project, person creating or working on a particular data set.
+Date and time information might be encoded as well if it provides a better ordering or information for the particular purpose.

+### Auxiliary Payload

+vendor-specific formats etc.

+*(not cleaned up / merged)*

+To allow re-using and reproduction all contained (meta)data NEEDs to be understood and properly interpretable.
+In general, the use of human and machine-readable formats is RECOMMENDED and strongly encouraged (details see: Community specific data formats).
+However, ARC payload files MUST be openly accessible.
+This is ensured if the file is accompanied by readable open formats (preferred), referencing a schema definition, or interpreting software stored under workflows.

+Everything not meeting these criteria is regarded as auxiliary payload and therefore is not strictly considered ARC content.
+This might result in an ‘empty’ ARC only containing auxiliary payload.

+Auxiliary payload MUST be ignored by any processing.
+Also, auxiliary payload might be restricted in size or retention depending on the repository for ARC sharing and publication.

+#### Community specific data formats

+List of preferred sequencing, metabolomics etc. file types.
+Standards like
+- mzML
+- mzTAB
+- Fastq.gz (compressed NGS Short Read Sequencing, Long Read Sequencing)
+- fastq (NGS Short Read Sequencing, Long Read Sequencing)
+- BAM
+- SAM
+are preferred as they can be used/computed directly ...

 ## TODO: Open Questions
 Stichpunkte aus dem operational Speaker-JF vom 25.05.2021: